-Here is an insight into some our best practice tips to give you a flavour of how you need to ensure you are planned and prepared.
+Here is an insight into some of our best practice tips to give you a flavour of how you need to ensure you are planned and prepared.

 To make people feel like they’re all at the “same” meeting, use video conferencing rather than traditional conference dial-ins.
-Technology — such as Zoom, Skype, whereby, GoToMeeting, and Microsoft team and — helps to personalise the conversation and to keep participants engaged.
+Technology such as Zoom, Skype, Whereby, GoToMeeting, and Microsoft Teams helps to personalise the conversation and to keep participants engaged.

 It is important to have a backup and contingencies always provide an audio/telephone dial-in option.
 Video conferencing can work very well, but it relies on a strong internet connection that may not always be available.
 Ensure everyone is aware of the backup.

 All of this will ensure there isn’t a delay at the start of the meeting and people get the most out of the meeting (one example is asking people to ensure microphone muting – feedback problems will be minimised if people who are not speaking mute their microphones until their turn).

 Video conferences are more effective when people can see each other’s facial expressions and body language.
 Ask individuals to sit close to their webcam to help to recreate the intimacy of an in-person meeting.
 It goes without saying that people need to be professionally dressed e.g. no bold colours, strips or vivid checks or pyjamas!

-The best practice is 7 days, and ensure that the purpose is clear.
-During the session, use an agenda, set meeting ground rules, ensure you summarise after each agenda item.
+The best practice is 7 days - and ensure that the purpose is clear.
+During the session, use an agenda, set meeting ground rules, and ensure you summarise after each agenda item.

 Virtual meetings should be discussions.
 Background information should be provided beforehand.
 If someone needs to present, use screen sharing to guide the conversation, so attendees can literally “be on the same page.”
-But prioritise conversation to maximise the time people are looking at each other.
+However, prioritise conversation to maximise the time people are looking at each other.

-6. Keep people’s energy and focus during the meeting by using energisers or icebreakers is crucial.
-It’s important to use tools and techniques to keep energy up, particularly as people maybe using this method for all their meetings, using tools can be particularly useful to help reinforce interpersonal relationships when people may be feeling isolated due to current social isolation.
+You can do this during a meeting by using energisers or icebreakers.
+It’s important to use tools and techniques to keep energy up, particularly as people may be using this method for all their meetings, using tools can be particularly useful to help reinforce interpersonal relationships when people may be feeling isolated due to current social isolation.
 It would be good to have some form of “check in” in order to ask how people are and how they are feeling.

 As a chair it can be harder to manage a virtual discussion than in-person one.
 It can be helpful to assign a deputy to help guide the conversation, observe how the meeting is going and ensure the chair isn’t missing people who want to speak ensuring all voices are heard, all questions asked are answered.
 They can also help the chair to review progress.

 Ensure that every person understands how they must conduct themselves.
 Along with ground rules we feel it is important to state how you want people to interject e.g. encourage people to “raise a hand” if they want to speak.
 It is important to get everyone to participate without talking over each other - this is one of the more challenging aspects of running a virtual meeting.